-(a) Multi-strand PT tendons with wires which fail by breaking or slipping during stressing may be accepted provided these conditions are met:

-(1) Completed structure has a final PT force of at least 98% of original total design PT force;

-(2) PT force across a mating joint is at least 98% of PT

-force required by the Contract Documents for that mating joint for that stage of construction for precast or cast-in-place segmental construction.
-This 98% minimum PT force requirement applies to segmental construction, or any similar construction, that has members post-tensioned together across a common joint face at any stage of construction; and,

-(3) Any single tendon must have no more than a 5% reduction in cross-sectional area of PT steel due to wire failure.
+- 1. Multi-strand PT tendons with wires which fail by breaking or slipping during stressing may be accepted provided these conditions are met: - a.
+Completed structure has a final PT force of at least 98% b.
+PT force across a mating joint is at least 98% of PT force required by the Contract Documents for that mating joint for that stage of construction for precast or cast-in-place segmental construction.
+This 98% minimum PT force requirement applies to segmental construction, or any similar construction, that has members post-tensioned together across a common joint face at any stage of construction; and, c.
+Any single tendon must have no more than a 5% reduction in cross-sectional area of PT steel due to wire failure.

-(b) When conditions permit the Contractor to propose acceptable alternative means of restoring PT force lost due to wire failure, any of the above conditions may be waived at discretion of and with approval of the Engineer in writing.
+2. When conditions permit the Contractor to propose acceptable alternative means of restoring PT force lost due to wire failure, any of the above conditions may be waived at discretion of and with approval of the Engineer in writing.